-Here, we’ll explore how new foaming and ultra-lightweight materials are key to optimizing the weight in your designs, improving your products’ mechanical properties, and maybe breathing new life into old projects that just didn’t fly.
+Here, All3DP contributing author, pilot, and aeronautical engineer Daniel Temprado explores how foaming and ultra-lightweight materials are key to optimizing the weight in your designs, improving your products’ mechanical properties, and maybe breathing new life into old projects that just didn’t fly.
+Temprado also covers how to print with this sometimes tricky materials.

 Foaming filaments, foaming granules, and ultra-lightweight filaments are lighter alternatives to PLA or PETG.
 If the weight of your project is an issue (and redesigning isn’t an option), you’ll be happy to know that new alternatives open up new possibilities for professionals and hobbyists.
 Let’s look at how.